 Daniel is an award-winning author and productivity expert, with 15 years experience working in senior leadership and strategic consulting roles across Australia and the UK.

 His first book, “Spacemaker” won the American Axiom Business Book Award in 2023 for Work-Life Balance / Time Prioritisation.

 Daniel will be speaking on how to make space for rest and deep thought in order to help increase productivity.
 He will also be helping us throughout the day with short facilitated sessions.

 Kate Field, Matt Tack, Coral Warren & Paul Hallier

 Dare to Ask is based on the well known ABC show, You Can’t Ask That.

-We take four respected small-scale Tasmanian farmers and dare to ask them what you’ve always wanted to know.
+We take four respected small-scale Tasmanian farmers – Kate Field of Leap Farm, Matt Tack of Our Mates’ Farm, Coral Warren of Rise and Shine Farm, and Paul Hallier of Lone Goose Farm* – and dare to ask them what you’ve always wanted to know.